Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 And they haven't seen a single invention pulled off yet.

-And they're still following him.
+And they're still following it.

 It's crazy.